 Every morning for the past week, I have awoken to intense fog.

-I am renaming November as
+I am renaming November as'the foggy season'.

 But let me tell you about one foggy day in particular.